matthewjdoyle/PhD-Dungeon/README.md

 ### Prerequisites

 - Python 3.6 or higher.
-- A true-color terminal (Windows Terminal, VS Code terminal, or any modern Unix terminal).
+- A true-colour terminal (Windows Terminal, VS Code terminal, or any modern Unix terminal).
 - Install the single dependency:

 ```bash